 Please make your decision about a class as timely as you can, so you can sign up.
 When you wait to sign up until last minute, you are putting stress on the teacher and other students who may be turned down if the class does not fill.
 Spaces that are rented have cancellation policies which require 2 weeks to a month notice.

-Informally telling the teacher you are coming is not signing up, even if the teacher is your friend.
+Informally telling the teacher you are coming is not signing up.
 By paying a nonrefundable deposit you are putting an investment in that shows strong intention of your attendance and some compensation towards running the class for other people if you drop out.

 Show Up On Time

-Teachers will treat people who are late with love and understanding, but no matter what the reason, your lateness has affected the circle.
+Teachers will treat those who are late with love and understanding, but no matter what the reason, your lateness has affected the circle.

 Show up Prepared